mdavid626/zeus/README.md

  ### Structure
  Solution file: `src/Zeus.sln`.

- * Zeus.Common: shared classes
+ * `Zeus.Common`: shared classes
- * Zeus.Exporter: command line tool for exporting the data into csv format
+ * `Zeus.Exporter`: command line tool for exporting the data into csv format
- * Zeus.SqlTracker: tracks events into a SQL database
+ * `Zeus.SqlTracker`: tracks events into a SQL database
- * Zeus.Web: HTTP endpoint
+ * `Zeus.Web`: HTTP endpoint

  Unit Tests projects:
- * Zeus.Exporter.Tests
+ * `Zeus.Exporter.Tests`
- * Zeus.SqlTracker.Tests
+ * `Zeus.SqlTracker.Tests`
- * Zeus.Web.Tests
+ * `Zeus.Web.Tests`

  #### Web
  Contains the HTTP endpoint.
-It's using the ModelBinders to convert the query parameters.
-Has a simple endpoint in the TrackController.
-It's using an ITracker to track the events.
+It's using the `ModelBinders` to convert the query parameters.
+Has a simple endpoint in the `TrackController`.
+It's using an `ITracker` to track the events.
  Dependency injection is done using the Unity framework.

  #### SqlTracker
  Tracks events into a MS SQL database.
 It's using Entity Framework 6.1.3 for ORM mapping.
-The "create.sql" script can be used to create the database tables.
+The `create.sql` script can be used to create the database tables.
 The summarization is done in the SQL server, the query is created using Linq.

  #### Exporter:
- Usage: .\exporter.exe or .\exporter.exe 2017-06-19
+ Usage: `.\exporter.exe` or `.\exporter.exe 2017-06-19`
  Creates the file in the current directory.
-The name of the file is events_{date}.csv.
+The name of the file is `events_{date}.csv`.
  If the file already exists, it's overwritten without notice.

  ### Load Testing in Azure